animo/paradym-wallet/apps/easypid/README.md

 ### Agent

 The agent contains the digital identity related wallet functionality.
-It uses an [Credo](https://github.com/openwallet-foundation/credo-ts) agent instance to manage the wallet.
+It uses a [Credo](https://github.com/openwallet-foundation/credo-ts) agent instance to manage the wallet.

 [Aries Askar](https://github.com/hyperledger/aries-askar) is used for cryptographic operations and encrypted storage of the wallet data.